leenajaaskelainen/leenajaaskelainen.github.io/index.md

 ## Out Of Body Experience

+Virtual art work, 2018

 *Out of Body Experience* is an art work to be experienced in a virtual reality environment.
 It combines interviews about body image to an abstract, dreamlike landscape created in a 3D-program.
 The result is intimate, atmospheric and meditational.
 In virtual reality, one doesn\'t in a sense have a body. *Out of Body Experience* utilizes this feeling of detachment.

+*Out of Body Experience* will be exhibited as a part of Kotka Art annual art show during summer of 2018 in Kotka.

+“ My body causes some confusion in people.
+They are thinking whether I'm male or female, and sometimes they try to harrass me or mock me, or misgender me on purpose.”

+“ My real body is my skeleton.”

+“ When I was thin, it was so important to me, that I once said that I'd rather be dead than fat.
+I meant it.
+A little embarrasing now.”

+“ I really wanna have a mustache.
+God damn, gosh darn, I love mustaches, but I can't have it, cause I have only like a few dark hairs above my lip, and that's it!”

+Written, directed and designed by Leena Jääskeläinen

+Animation and modelling by Auli Nikkanen

+Coding by Johannes Päivinen

+Sound design by Janne Laine

 ## Blue sky on Mars